jachzen/cunning_document_scanner/README.md

     final imagesPath = await CunningDocumentScanner.getPictures()
 ```

+On Android there are some features that can be adjusted that will be ignored on iOS.
 You can limit the number of pages as follows:

 ```
     final imagesPath = await CunningDocumentScanner.getPictures(noOfPages: 1)
 ```

-This would limit the number of pages to one. noOfPages also only works on Android.
-The parameter is never used in the iOS implementation.
+This would limit the number of pages to one.
+As it is said, noOfPages also only works on Android (the parameter is never used in the iOS implementation).
-In addition, and only on Android for now, you can allow importing images from the gallery:
+In addition, and only on Android too, you can allow importing images from the gallery:

 ```
     final imagesPath = await CunningDocumentScanner.getPictures(isGalleryImportAllowed: true)